Tombstone AZ Is The History Of The Southwest

 Tombstone AZ got its name from a silver miner named Ed Schieffelin.

 Schieffelin was a army guide at nearby Camp Huachuca.
-And he believed the surrounding mountains held the promise of silver and gold.
+He believed the surrounding mountains held the promise of silver and gold.

 When the occasion allowed, Ed would go to the mountains and dig for ore.
 As he was venturing out one day, a soldier cautioned about the Apaches in the area.
 The soldier Ed he wouldn’t find riches in the mountains. and that “All you’ll find in those hills is your tomb-stone”.